 Against this background, strengthening and realigning the enabling environment for SDG 6 to drive successful implementation of policies is critical, as reliable evidence can support countries with a systematic approach to achieving SDG 6.
 Making the right policy decisions in the SDG era can be quite complicated, requiring organizations from different sectors to assess and combine evidence on targets and indicators and work together to develop better water and sanitation policies.
 For this reason, countries need to evaluate their strengths and weaknesses, missing data, gaps, and opportunities if they aim to achieve SDG 6 by 2030.

-- To provide the UN Member States an interactive platform for collaboration between professionals from different sectors, agencies, and institutions to work together towards SDG 6.
+- To provide UN Member States an interactive platform for collaboration between professionals from different sectors, agencies, and institutions to work together towards the achievement of SDG 6.

 - To improve understanding of the challenges and opportunities of data-driven decisions and policies in the context of SDG 6 targets and indicators while working under data-limited situations.

 - To facilitate the use of SDG-PSS by offering a revised online training course in English, French and Spanish languages as a part of the UNU-INWEH’s Water Learning Center.

 - To increase the number of countries using SDG-PSS to at least 50 by the end of 2023.

 - To transform SDG-PSS beyond SDG 6 to address emerging challenges such as COVID-19 to build a tool, COVID-SDG-PSS, to facilitate health and water professionals to collaborate and work jointly to ensure no or minimal impact on water-related development in the pandemic emergency response situations